leobezerra/academia/docs/index.md

 <a href="https://raw.githubusercontent.com/leobezerra/academia/master/data/conferences/AndCarBez2021bracis.bib" target="_blank"> <img src="https://img.shields.io/badge/-bibtex-orange.svg?logo=sublimetext&style=for-the-badge&logoColor=white"/></a>
 <a href="https://raw.githubusercontent.com/leobezerra/academia/master/data/conferences/AndCarBez2021bracis.pdf" target="_blank"> <img src="https://img.shields.io/badge/-manuscript-red.svg?logo=adobeacrobatreader&style=for-the-badge&logoColor=white"/></a>

-These papers are the contributions of M.Sc. theses I supervised in deep and automated machine learning.
+These papers are the contributions of MSc+MPhil theses I supervised in deep and automated machine learning.
 The relevance of these papers is evidenced by the state-of-the-art techniques that were employed.
 In addition, the application domains considered are among the most relevant